 Overactive Bladder Surgery

-Overactive bladder is a condition that can quite easily consume your life.
-As common as it is, combating it with the treatments and medications available sometimes does little to stop it.
+Overactive bladder (OAB) is a condition that can quite easily consume your life.
+As common as it is, combating it with the treatments and medication sometimes does little to stop it.
 Making it a priority in one’s life may be time-consuming, but worth pursuing.
 In this article, we will go over overactive bladder surgery, so you can weigh your options in a more informed manner with your doctor.

 Once diagnosed with OAB, your doctor will start you on a treatment journey.
 Treatments widely vary and take time to fully take effect before ruling out.

-Wherever you stand in your journey, don’t lose hope.
+Wherever you stand in your journey, do not lose hope.
 There are advanced ways of calming your overactive bladder, two being medical procedures and surgeries for OAB.

 As with any illness or condition, there are specific milestones in your treatment journey your doctor is going to want to hit before moving on to more intense therapy.
 One of the first therapies that your doctor will refer you to a urologist for is Botox injections in your bladder wall.

-It might sound rather strange, however, Botox is a muscle relaxant which means its sole purpose is to relax overstimulated muscles.
-This works in the face, in areas of chronic pain, and in areas of overactivity in the muscles.
+It might sound rather strange, but Botox is a muscle relaxant, which means its sole purpose is to relax overstimulated muscles.
+This works in the face, in areas of chronic pain and in areas of overactivity in the muscles.

 Your urologist will start by numbing your bladder with anesthetic.
 Most procedures are done in a day surgery clinic and require only local anesthetic.
 However, some patients require being put under general anesthetic to avoid any pain and discomfort.

-With any luck, you’ll see your OAB symptoms decrease anywhere from instantly, to four weeks after the treatment.
-This treatment is a safe alternative to surgery and can last anywhere from 6-9 months.
+With any luck, you will see your OAB symptoms decrease anywhere from instantly to four weeks after the treatment.
+This treatment is a safe alternative to surgery and can last anywhere from six to nine months.

-There is no limit to how many treatments you can have, although it’s recommended to not have more than 2 within a span of three months to allow for treatment to take effect.
+There is no limit to how many treatments you can have, although it is recommended to not have more than two within a span of three months to allow the treatment to take effect.

 Another viable option for OAB is sacral neuromodulation.
 This requires minor surgery.

-To qualify as a candidate for this surgery, you must have shown no improvement on medications, pelvic floor retraining, and Botox injections.
-This surgery is an option for people whose OAB is resistant to those therapies, however, it still requires a test procedure to see if the surgery is right for you.
+To qualify as a candidate for this surgery, you must have shown no improvement on medications, pelvic floor retraining and Botox injections.
+This surgery is an option for people whose OAB is resistant to those therapies.
+It still requires a test procedure to see if the surgery is right for you.

 The trial procedure is relatively easy to do.
-With you awake on the table, your urologist will insert a camera and a stimulant lead into a small incision in your skin, through your tailbone far enough to reach your sacral nerves.
-They will elicit responses from the stim which might reflect as your toes curling and contracting, and ask where you feel the stimulation.
+With you awake on the table, your urologist will insert a camera and a stimulant lead into a small incision in your skin through your tailbone far enough to reach your sacral nerves.
+They will elicit responses from the stim which might reflect as your toes curling and contracting.
+Your doctor may ask where you feel the stimulation.
 Once they find a spot to leave it, they tape it to your body and ask you to monitor your bladder habits for a few days to a week.

 What medications cause overactive bladder?
 There are four main types that can cause symptoms.
 Learn more here.